rehypejs/rehype-react/readme.md

 ### `unified().use(rehypeReactPlugin, options)`

 Compile Hast Tree to React nodes.
-(Using `unified`'s plugin interface)
+(Using `unified`’s plugin interface)

 > 👉 **Note**: this compiler returns a React node where compilers typically
 > return `string`.